fandystar/ParkingLot-Node.js/README.md

 To **design a parking lot system** with ability to :

-- Create a number of parking slots ( free to park )
+- Create a number of parking slots ( available to park )

-- Park or leave with a given car number
+- Park or leave with a given car number,parking hours

 - Calculate parking charge when car leave